noloader/cryptopp-cmake/README.md

 The purpose of Crypto++ CMake is:

-1. provide users with a centrally maintained CMake project files
+1. provide users with centrally maintained CMake project files

 The initial `cryptopp-config.cmake` and `CMakeLists.txt` were taken from the library sources when CMake support was officially dropped.
-Also see CMake on the Crypto++ wiki (https://www.cryptopp.com/wiki/CMake).
+Also see CMake on the Crypto++ wiki (https://www.cryptopp.com/wiki/CMake) for some history and how to use CMake with Crypto++.

 The CMake files are a work in progress, so use it at your own risk.
 Please feel free to make pull requests to fix problems.
+Please don't expect the Crypto++ project or other users to fix problems for you.

 # Workflow
 The general workflow is clone Wei Dai's crypto++, add CMake as a submodule, and then copy the files of interest into the Crypto++ directory: